- ABOUT US

 “But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons.
 And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, “Abba, Father!”
 Therefore you are no longer a slave but a son, and if a son, then an heir of God through Christ.”
 (Galatians 4:4-7 NKJV)

-To see this Christmas message, I would like to ask and then answer several questions.
+To see this Christmas message, I would like to ask and then answer several questions based upon this passage.
 Please join along with me in your notes.

 Question: When Did the Birth of Jesus Occur?